There's one particular sound or sight that RV owners dread hearing/seeing.

 Bloggers, please.
 Don't make me laugh.
 I've seen this one listed on RVing websites.
 Mostly the ones where you can tell the writer knows NOTHING about RVs and is paid to do blog posts for these large sites.

-How on earth is an RV cover going to keep out pests?
+How on earth is a camper cover going to keep out pests?
 Gimmie a break.

 Let's look at the facts.